RoMar19/e-commerce-fullstack-project/README.md

 ![Heroku Config Var](/media/HerokuConfigVar.PNG)

+8. Git push heroku master to finish and deploy to Heroku.
-8. Clicked to Deploy, then GitHub, searched for my repository and clicked to Connect button.
+9. Clicked to Deploy tab, then GitHub, searched for my repository and clicked to Connect button.
+Heroku will be updated automatically from Github repository.

 ## Credits